jeffreykegler/hoonlint/misc/whitespace.md

 * Every statement rune is in its own slot.

-* Every runechild of a tall rune is in its own slot, unless that runechild is itself a tall rune expression.
+* Every runechild of a tall rune is in its own slot, unless that runechild is itself a non-unary tall rune expression.

 Further,